AnushaMuralidar/CS4782_FINAL_PROJECT/data/README.md

 # Dataset description
 ## Overview

-This project uses a preprocessed Angle of Arrival (AoA) and Time of Flight (ToF) heatmap features derived from wireless Channel State Information (CSI) measurements fro indoor locaization.
+This project uses a preprocessed Angle of Arrival (AoA) and Time of Flight (ToF) heatmap features derived from wireless Channel State Information (CSI) measurements for indoor locaization.
 Each data sample is represented as a multi channel heatmap corresponding to multiple access points (APs) and is used as input to deep learnign models for predictogn spatial location.

 # Data preparation pipeline